Introduction to Thermal Metal Spraying

 If two dissimilar metals or alloys are electrically connected in an electrolyte (water, soil, etc), current will flow from the more noble (cathodic) metal to the less noble (anodic) metal.
 Current will then flow from the anodic metal to the electrolyte and from the electrolyte back to the cathodic metal.

-If aluminium or zinc are applied to a steel structure via thermally sprayed wire or powder etc the aluminium or zinc will sacrificially protect the steel structure from corrosion.
+If aluminium or zinc is applied to a steel structure via thermally sprayed wire or powder, etc, the aluminium or zinc will sacrificially protect the steel structure from corrosion.

 Anodic and Cathodic Sites